kelly-championfx/academy/_posts/daily-report/en/2017-04-12-Yen-Sustains-Surge.md

 At 14.30, we get US crude oil inventories.

-### Trade Idea

-The yen pairs suffered significant losses yesterday, but with the dollar falling behind the pace, we could well see even further losses for the likes of the AUD/JPY in coming days.

 <p><img src="{{ "/assets/images/daily-report/12-apr-17.png" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>